-On the record before us at this stage in the proceeding, Petitioner has demonstrated a reasonable likelihood of showing that claims 1-3 of the '880 patent are unpatentable under at least one ground.
-Accordingly, we institute an inter partes review of the challenged claims of the '880 patent on all grounds alleged by Petitioner.
-This decision does not reflect a final determination on the patentability of the claim.
+On the record before us at this stage in the proceeding, Petitioner has demonstrated a reasonable likelihood of showing that claims 1-10 of the

-&lt;sup>28 Under certain circumstances, the Board may apply its discretion under 35 U.S.C. § 314(a) to deny institution in light of a parallel district court proceeding involving the same patent.
+27 Under certain circumstances, the Board may apply its discretion under § 314(a) to deny institution in light of a parallel district court proceeding involving the same patent.
 See, e.g., Apple Inc. v.
 Fintiv, Inc., IPR2020-00019, Paper 11 (PTAB Mar.
 20, 2020) (precedential).
 But as noted by Petitioner, the patent at issue here "has never been asserted in any litigation."
 Pet.
-59.
+65.